Welcome to Gen Y Finance Guy!

 To Humanize Finance, Build Wealth, and Reach Financial Freedom!

-This blog is just as much about my journey as it is about yours.
+This blog is about my journey as well as yours.
 As you read above, I am trying to humanize finance by sharing my own journey to FINANCIAL FREEDOM.
 I believe in total HONESTY and TRANSPARENCY.
 That is why before I ever started blogging, I decided that I would share all of my own financial stats.
-I do this not to brag, but instead to INSPIRE, MOTIVATE, and to hold myself accountable.
+I do this not to brag, but instead to INSPIRE, MOTIVATE, and also to hold myself accountable.
 My goal is to be a beacon of hope, motivation, and inspiration for YOU, the reader, by living life by example and sharing it all here on the blog.

 My sincere hope is that you will be able to learn from my successes and my failures!

-On this blog, you will see real life stories from real people (me and the guests I host).
-I’m not going to tell you to do something I wouldn’t or haven’t done with my own money.
-I don’t expect to change the world, but if I could change just one person’s life, that would be enough.
+On this blog, you will see real life stories from real people (mine and the guests’ I host).
+I’ll only ever suggest you do something I would do – or more likely have done already – with my own money.
+I don’t expect to change the world, but if I can change just one person’s life that would be enough.

 Those are the two primary financial goals I have.
-And this blog (born on September 25, 2014) will be the vehicle in which I share my own journey of success, failures, and ah-ha moments.
+And this blog (born September 25, 2014) will be my vehicle to share my own journey of successes, failures, and ah-ha moments.
 I hope you, the reader, might find what I write both interesting and useful in your own endeavors to reach your financial goals, and that we can travel this journey together.
-I also hope to learn a thing or two from my readers along the way (because you are a wicked smart group of people).
+I also hope to learn a thing or two from you readers along the way, because I know you are a wicked smart group of people.

 Bullet point version about me:

-- My dad spent 10 years of his life in prison for participating in the Meth Business
+- My dad spent 10 years of his life in prison for manufacturing and selling Crystal Methamphetamine.